Jvinniec/CppEphem/README.md

 ### Troubleshooting
-If you run into a problem installing when using `cmake` and the `-Dprefix=` option allong the following form:
+If you run into a problem installing when using `cmake` and the `-Dprefix=` option along the following form:

 ```
 CMake Error at cmake_install.cmake:44 (file):